-Spain’s former football boss Rubiales in court over World Cup kiss scandal
+Spanish football boss who forcibly kissed player hit with restraining order

-Luis Rubiales appears before a judge probing a complaint of sexual assault over forcibly kissing player Jenni Hermoso.
+Luis Rubiales appeared before a judge probing a complaint of sexual assault over forcibly kissing player Jenni Hermoso.

-Spain’s former football chief, Luis Rubiales, has appeared before a judge investigating a complaint of sexual assault over forcibly kissing Women’s World Cup player Jenni Hermoso.
+Spain’s High Court has imposed a restraining order to prevent former football chief Luis Rubiales from approaching national team player Jenni Hermoso, as he appeared in court to be investigated for sexual assault for kissing her on the lips.

+The incident, which occurred at the medal ceremony after Spain’s women’s team won the World Cup in Sydney, Australia, on August 20, has triggered a furore over sexism in Spanish sport and society and prompted protests similar to the #MeToo movement.

+The order prevents Rubiales from trying to contact Hermoso or coming within 200 metres (0.12 miles) of her, according to a court statement.
+Judge Francisco de Jorge rejected a request by the prosecution that Rubiales should report to the court every two weeks.

+Dressed in a black suit over a white shirt, Rubiales left the High Court in Madrid with his lawyer Olga Tubau following a closed-door investigative hearing that lasted about an hour.
+He did not speak to the media waiting outside.

-His hearing came on Friday as the World Cup-winning footballers said they would continue their boycott of the national team unless there are more reforms at the Spanish football federation, despite Rubiales’ resignation over the affair.
+His hearing came as the World Cup-winning footballers said they would continue their boycott of the national team unless there are more reforms at the Spanish football federation, despite Rubiales’s resignation over the affair.

 Dozens of journalists were on hand as the 46-year-old left Madrid’s Audiencia Nacional court after he was questioned by Judge Francisco de Jorge who is heading up the investigation.